mayurdesai32/MDShop-reactNative/readme.md

 ### **MDSHOP: Full Stack Ecommerce Mobile Application Documentation**

-MDSHOP is a full-stack e-commerce mobile application developed using React Native for the frontend and Node.js along with Express and MongoDB for the backend.
-It provides a comprehensive set of features for users and administrators to manage products, orders, accounts, and payments.
+MDSHOP is a full-stack e-commerce mobile application developed using React Native for the frontend and Node.js with Express and MongoDB for the backend.
+It provides a wide array of features for users and administrators to manage products, orders, accounts, and payments.

 #### Features